clem2507/Project_2-1_G5/README.md

 How to run the game?

 Open the terminal.
-Go to the abalon file and use the following commands:
+Go to the Abalon folder (cd <path to Abalon>) and use the following commands:

   gradle wrapper
   ./gradlew run